NebraZKP/upa/spec/protocol/upa-1.2.0.md

 - a dynamic array `uint16[] numVerifiedInSubmission` of counters, where the $i$-th entry corresponds to the number of proofs that have been verified (in order) of the submission with $\sidx == i$
 - the submission index `nextSubmissionIdxToVerify` of the next submission from which proofs are expected.

-Given a list of `proofIds` and `submissionProofs`, the contract verifies that `proofIds` appear in submissions as follows:
+Given a list of `proofIds` and `submissionProofs` and `dupSubmissionIdxs`, the contract verifies that `proofIds` appear in submissions as follows:

 - For each $\pid$ in `proofIds`:
   - If $\pid$ corresponds to a dummy proof, skip ahead to the proofs submitted off-chain, which start at index `numOnchainProofs`.
-  - Attempt to lookup the submission data (see "Proof Submission") for a submission with Id $\keccak(\pid)$.
+  - Attempt to lookup the submission data (see "Proof Submission") for a submission with Id $\keccak(\pid)$ and duplicate submission index `dupSubmissionIdxs[i]` (where `i` is a 0-based index of the submission within this aggregated batch, incremented once for each iteration of this loop).
 If such a submission exists:
     - The proof was submitted as a single-proof submission.
 The contract extracts the $\sidx$ from the submission data and ensures that $\sidx$ is greater than or equal to `nextSubmissionIdxToVerify`.
 If not, reject the transaction.
     - The entry `numVerifiedInSubmission[` $\sidx$ `]` should logically be 0 (this can be sanity checked by the contract).
 Set this entry to 1
     - update `nextSubmissionIdxToVerify` in contract state